dataplusplus-ai/TimeSeriesAnalysis_and_predictions/README.md

 Analysis of time dependant data and predictions.

-The time series models in this repository are RNN,LSTM,ARIMA,SARIMAX In descriptive modeling, or time series analysis, a time series is modeled to determine its components in terms of seasonal patterns, trends, relation to external factors, and the like. …
+The time series models used in this repository are, RNN,LSTM,ARIMA and SARIMAX

+In descriptive modeling, or time series analysis, a time series is modeled to determine its components in terms of seasonal patterns, trends, relation to external factors, and the like. …